wearewondrous/obfuscate_email/README.md

 ## What Is This?

-This is a template to override the field output ot the type email.
+This is a template to override the field output of the type email.
 To hide your emails from bots, render a non readable email on the server and decrypt it via vanilla JS in the client.
 No jQuery needed.
 The
 [basic idea](www.grall.name/posts/1/antiSpam-emailAddressObfuscation.html)